porridgewithraisins/e2ee.js/README.md

 ## Features

+-   Web-native WebCrypto API
+-   100% test coverage
+-   No external dependencies
+-   Tiny (995 bytes, minified and brotli)
 -   TypeScript support
--   Tiny (<1kb, minified and gzipped)
--   No external dependencies
--   Web-native WebCrypto API
--   Supports multi-cast communication
--   Supports streaming binary data (files, media, arbitrary `fetch()` requests and responses, etc,) using the Web-native Streams API
+-   Supports streaming data - files, media, arbitrary `fetch()` requests and responses, etc, using the Web-native Streams API
 -   Injectable implementations of WebCrypto and Streams for easy polyfilling
--   First-class support for persistence and marshalling of all sorts
+-   First-class support for persistence and serializing of all sorts
--   100% test coverage
 -   Configurable security parameters with sane defaults
--   Mitigates supply chain attacks with npm/Github Actions provenance (See the bottom of the [npm listing](https://www.npmjs.com/package/e2ee.js) for the transparency log entry and other details)

 ## Install